POTL: A First-Order Complete Temporal Logic for Operator Precedence Languages: First-Order Completeness

-To obtain FO-completeness for POTL, we give a translation of Conditional XPath (CXPath) \cite{Marx2004}, a logic on trees, into POTL on OP words.
-A translation into FOL is given in Appendix \ref{sec:fo-semantics}.
-From CXPath being equivalent to FOL on trees \cite{Marx2005}, we derive a FO-completeness result for POTL.
-To do so, we give an isomorphism between OP words and (a subset of) unranked ordered trees, the algebraic structures on which CXPath is based.
+To translate CXPath to POTL, we give an isomorphism between OP words and (a subset of) unranked ordered trees (UOT), the algebraic structures on which CXPath is based.
 First, we show how to translate OP words into trees, and then the reverse.